“Happiness is not something you postpone for the future; it is something you design for the present.”

 Too busy on building your dream life, you miss the grandest beauty of all – the experiences you’re fabricating right this moment.

-It’s great to have your wants, but at the same time, you can still live a happy life with what you already have.
+It’s great to obtain your wants.
+But at the same time, you can still live happily with what you already have.

 Design a Happy Lifestyle